Koredotcom/docs/docs/xo/quality-management/configure/settings.md

 ### Auto QA

-This feature allows users to set up Evaluation Forms for automated scoring.
+This feature allows you to set up Evaluation Forms for automated scoring.
 If the Auto QA toggle is off, users cannot see automated QA scores across the entire application and its queues.
 This also restricts access to features like Conversation Mining, Dashboards, and Evaluation Forms.

 Steps to enable the Auto QA:

-1. Expand the **Quality Management** collapse icon to view the **Auto QA** option as shown below.
+1. Expand the **Quality Management** collapse icon to view the following **Auto QA** option.
 <img src="../images/auto-qa.png" alt="Auto QA" title="Auto QA" style="border: 1px solid gray; zoom:60%;">

 2. Enable the **Auto QA** option.
 3. Click **Save** to save the settings.

-    By Enabling the Auto QA toggle option, users can create and configure evaluation forms to generate automated scores.
+    By Enabling the Auto QA toggle option, you can create and configure evaluation forms to generate automated scores.
     <img src="../images/bookmarks.png" alt="Bookmark Toggle" title="Script Adherence Toggle" style="border: 1px solid gray; zoom:60%;">

 ### Bookmarks

-This feature lets users bookmark interactions into various collections for future reference.
+This feature lets you bookmark interactions into various collections for future reference.
 Once created, these collections are added to Conversation Mining.

 Steps to Add Bookmarks: